-(a) if the tenant has in the course of the previous lease failed to pay punctually the rent due by him, or has caused considerable damage to the premises, or otherwise failed to comply with the conditions of the lease, or has used the premises for any purpose other than that for which the premises were leased, or has sublet the premises or made over the lease without the express consent of the lessor.
+if the tenant has in the course of the previous lease:

+- 1. failed to pay punctually the rent due by him, - 2. has caused considerable damage to the premises, - 3. failed to comply with the conditions of the lease, - 4. has used the premises for any purpose other than that for which the premises were leased, - has sublet the premises or made over the lease without the express consent of the lessor.